DeadInside24301/md-be/README.md

 5.)
 Configure the interpreter by using ctrl + shift + p and type interpreter, selec python interpreter and locate the python application within the projects venv folder (usually in C:\Users\[pcname]\[parent directory]\[Directory]\[project backend]\venv\Scripts\)

 6.)
-Create a '.env' file in the root directory and configure the required environment variables.
+Create an '.env' file in the root directory and configure the required environment variables.

 7.)
 Start the development server using 'python run.py'.